 What is Integrated Treatment?

-During the course of WestBridge’s integrated treatment program, the same team of clinicians provides a personalized treatment plan that addresses both the mental illness and substance use problems of each individual.
-WestBridge offers a wide variety of services that our clinical team customizes depending on the stage of each participant; some services are important early in treatment, while others are important and more effective later on.
+During the course of WestBridge’s integrated treatment program, the same team of clinicians provides a personalized treatment plan that addresses the symptoms of both the mental health and substance use diagnoses of each participant at the same time, in the same setting, by the same dedicated team of clinicians.
+WestBridge offers a wide variety of evidence-based treatment and support services.
+Based on the participant’s stage of change, the clinical team customizes and adjusts the approaches needed to keep recovery progressing.

 Individualized Treatment Planning